Dead-ball era: Foul strike rule

 The foul strike rule was a major rule change that, in just a few years, sent baseball from a high-scoring game to a game where scoring any runs was a struggle.
 Under the foul strike rule, a batter who fouls off is charged with a strike unless he already has two strikes against him.
 The National League adopted the foul strike rule in 1901, and the American League followed suit in 1903.
 Prior to this rule, foul balls did not count as strikes.
-Thus, a batter could foul off a countless number of pitches with no strikes counted against him—except for bunt attempts, which gave batters an enormous advantage until the foul strike rule was put in place.

 Ball construction and use

 Before 1921, it was common for a baseball to be in play for over 100 pitches.
 Players used the same ball until it started to unravel.
-Early baseball leagues were very cost-conscious, so fans had to throw back balls that had been hit into the stands, as is still the case in other sports leagues such as the National Basketball Association and the National Football League.
+Early baseball leagues were very cost-conscious, so fans had to throw back balls that had been hit into the stands.
 The longer the ball was in play, the softer it became—and hitting a heavily used, softer ball for distance is much more difficult than hitting a new, harder one.
 The ball was also softer to begin with, making home runs less likely.